marcostorm/TDCATool/README.md

 # About

-**macTool** (Merge Attribute Collector) main goal is to collect attributes from merges.
+**TDCATool** (Technical Debt Conflict Analyzer Tool) main goal is to make an analysis of technical debt from merge conflicts.
 New attributes are welcome..<br />

 # How to use

-To use **macTool**, you need to have git properly installed on your computer, with the configured environment variable and JRE.
+To use **TDCATool**, you need to have git properly installed on your computer, with the configured environment variable and JRE.

 First of all, you must download the latest version of macTool in this page and save all Git.